Norgate-AV/tree-sitter-netlinx/README.md

 This is a work in progress.
 Once the grammar is complete, a release will be made.

+At this point the grammar is mostly complete.
+Work is now focused on testing and fixing any bugs.

+Following that, the query files for highlights, tags, and locals still need to be finalized and tested.

 ## What's Working :white_check_mark:

 - Expressions